Migrating WordPress from Apache to OpenLiteSpeed with Docker

 docker exec <container> cat /usr/local/lsws/logs/error.log | tail -30

-• cgidSuEXEC failed — don’t override the base image’s httpd_config.conf or entrypoint.
-The cgid daemon has very specific requirements for how extprocessor and autoStart are configured.
+cgidSuEXEC failed means you overrode the base image’s httpd_config.conf or entrypoint.
+The cgid daemon is very particular about how extprocessor and autoStart are configured.
+If PHP binary is not found instead, check whether the symlink exists with ls -la /usr/local/lsws/fcgi-bin/lsphp.

 Bad Gateway